-If eligible, your financial need may be met first by the Perkins (subsidized), dependent upon amount available and number of borrowers; and then by an Unsubsidized Federal loan (Federal Direct Unsubsidized).
-There is an origination fee of 1.068% for Direct Unsubsidized Loans.
+If eligible, your financial need may be met first by an Unsubsidized Federal loan (Federal Direct Unsubsidized).
+There is an origination fee of 1.069% for Direct Unsubsidized Loans.
 Students eligible to borrow Unsubsidized loans are responsible for paying the interest accrued while in school.
-In both cases, repayment is deferred until after the student borrower has graduated or otherwise terminated enrollment in a degree-granting program.
+Repayment is deferred until after the student borrower has graduated or otherwise terminated enrollment in a degree-granting program.

 If you still have financial need after you’ve exhausted the Federal Perkins and Unsubsidized loans, you may wish to apply for the Federal Direct GradPlus Loan or a private alternative loan.
-There is an origination fee of 4.272% for the GradPlus loan.
-For information regarding the GradPlus loan please go to http://studentaid.ed.gov/PORTALSWebApp/students/english/PlusLoansGradProfstudents.jsp
+There is an origination fee of 4.276% for the GradPlus loan.
+For information regarding the GradPlus loan please go to the Federal Direct Loan website.

 Alternative Student Loans: